-9.1.1 Check set-up
+9.1.1 Check setup

-In order to check that your server has been set up correctly, you can run the Check set-up tool.
-Log in on the web interface of the server as an administrator and click the Check Set-up link at the upper right corner.
-This will show a dialog where you click Generate Diagnostics Report.
+To check your server is set up correctly, run the check setup tool.
+To do this:

+- Log in on the web interface of the server as an administrator. - Click the check setup link in the top right hand corner. - Click on the Generate Diagnostics Report button in the window that appears.

-This will show a list of test that are performed on the system as shown in figure 9.1.
+When the report is ready, a list of tests performed is provided, as shown in figure 9.1.